RedHat and CentOS issues

 WantedBy=multi-user.target

-* ExecStart contains an sample value, the correct path is where the startup.sh file location.
+* ExecStart contains a sample value; the correct path is where the startup.sh file location.

 $ systemctl daemon-reload